The 32nd 'Red Arrow' Veteran Association

 Posted 5 November '05.

-The Janesville Patriotic Society will hold a ceremony to unveil a statue honoring SSG Gerald Endel of the 32ND DIV.
+The Janesville Patriotic Society will hold a ceremony to unveil a statue honoring SSG Gerald Endl of the 32D Div.
 The ceremony will be held at the Medal of Honor Veterans Walkway Dedication, Location: Traxler Park, Veterans Plaza Date: November 11th, 2005 Time: 10:30 to 11:30 AM.
-I hope any one who reads this can spread the word and participate if possible.
-I am posting this on behalf of SSG Endel's family and wife, who will be in attendance.
-You can get further information contacting: RSVP: Tom Stehura - 756-1127 or my self SSG Morris, 2/128th 32ND BDE, at 703-695-1822 or leslie.morris@hqda-aoc.army.pentagon.mil
+I hope anyone who reads this can spread the word and participate if possible.
+I am posting this on behalf of SSG Endl's family and wife, who will be in attendance.
+You can get further information contacting: RSVP: Tom Stehura - 756-1127 or myself, SSG Morris, 2-128TH Inf., 32D Bde., at 703-695-1822 or leslie.morris@hqda-aoc.army.pentagon.mil

 TSgt.
 Michael 'Mutz' Rebenock